Regularized Principal Component Analysis for Spatial Data: Numerical Examples

 \section{Numerical Examples}

-In this section, we conducted some simulation experiments in one-dimensional and two-dimensional spatial domains, and applied SpatPCA to a real-world dataset.
-We compared the proposed SpatPCA with three methods: (1) PCA ($\tau_1=\tau_2=0$); (2) SpatPCA with the smoothness penalty only ($\tau_2=0$); (3) SpatPCA with the sparseness penalty only ($\tau_1=0$), in terms of the two loss functions.
-The first one is a sum of squared prediction errors:
+We conducted some simulation experiments in one-dimensional and two-dimensional spatial domains, and applied SpatPCA to a real-world dataset.
+We compared the proposed SpatPCA with three methods: (1) PCA ($\tau_1=\tau_2=0$); (2) SpatPCA with the smoothness penalty only ($\tau_2=0$); (3) SpatPCA with the sparseness penalty only ($\tau_1=0$), based on the two loss functions.
+The first one measures the prediction ability in terms of an average squared prediction error: